-The feedbacks from Project partners have been quite positive towards the outcomes under these project Components:
+Moreover, feedbacks from Project partners have been quite positive towards the outcomes under these project Components:

 - Policy and institution: MWR and local water departments have provided affirmative feedbacks regarding the policy outputs from the Project regarding Green SHP labelling, central and local incentive policies according to follow up information collected by vendors. - Technical demonstration: Owners of and local residents close to the pilot plants are positive to the outcomes of the technical demonstration, in particular the improved environmental measures and benefit sharing, according to monitoring and analysis of independent national experts for impact studies and case studies. - Capacity building and knowledge sharing: Participants to training programmes, seminars and other awareness-raising events have showed their approval of these activities through vendors organising them.
-These include SHP owners, technical personnel, officials, financiers, journalists, etc.
+These include SHP owners, technical personnel, officials, financiers, journalists, etc. - 3.
+Please provide any relevant stakeholder consultation documents.